How to obtain Residency, Citizenship and a Second Passport

 - You’ll obtain a National Identification Document, called "Cedula de Identidad", and local health insurance.

-- You’ll have easier travel requirements among MERCOSUR countries.
+- You’ll have easier travel requirements among South American countries.

 Our firm’s bilingual associates will work side by side with you along the way and make sure that you are assisted in every step:

-- We´ll secure your NMO appointment date and escort you on the application date, to file your documents.
+- We'll secure your NMO appointment date and escort you on the application date.

-- We’ll help you contact the competent Uruguayan consulate (if necessary/applicable).
+- We'll help you identify the competent authority to apostille your documents (or, alternatively, contact the competent Uruguayan consulate, if applicable).

 - We'll determine which is the best source of income to use, and will help you draft the supporting documents so they have the correct wording that the NMO requires.